-- Ensure that tours are provided in a way that allows people with mobility, visual, speech, hearing and cognitive disabilities to fully participate. - 2.
-Evaluate the destination of the tour or trip in order to determine the level of accessibility and any accommodations or modifications that may be required. - 3.
-If a tour route or a portion of a route is not accessible, the City will continue the practice of rerouting the tour or providing alternate accommodation (e.g., photographs, close-captioned videos, etc.) that will allow the tour to be experienced. - 4.
-Provide information to participants in advance of a tour or trip regarding the destination, transportation, and other characteristics of the event so that informed requests for accommodations can be made. - 5.
-Provide information about accessibility of the tour on the program's website.
+- 1. It is required that the City modifies tours and trips, when requested, to enable people with mobility, visual, speech, hearing and cognitive disabilities to participate.
+Tour or trip registration materials must enable a person who may need accessibility accommodation to communicate the requested modification.
+Provide information to participants in advance of a tour or trip regarding the destination, transportation, and other characteristics of the event so that informed requests for accommodations can be made. - 2.
+It is recommended that the City evaluate the destination of the tour or trip and the means of transportation in order to determine its accessibility and any accommodations or modifications that may be required.
+If a tour route or a portion of a route is not accessible, the City will continue the practice of rerouting the tour or providing alternate accommodation (e.g., photographs, close-captioned videos, etc.) that will allow the tour to be experienced if requested.